quantleaf/query/API.md

 **Overall limitations: Total number of fields has to be less than 250.
 If the *concurrencySize* is greater than 1 then you can not calcuate the total number of fields by summing the fields of each schema, instead write and perform a test request and see whether you schemas are compatible with this limit.**

 > Note: Latency is highly dependent of the total amount of schema fields.
-Performance might potentielly improve by introducing language filters and/or set the *fuzzy* parameter to *false* as the probability of finding a query decreases.
+Performance might potentielly improve by setting the *fuzzy* parameter to *false* as the probability of finding a query decreases.
 However keep in mind that having a large language space (cover multiple languages and handle spelling errors) is something that can truly enhance the quality of the services using this endpoint.

 ---
 ### Entity *Schema*